happycollision/te-url-snippets/README.md

 1. If Safari is running, regardless of whether Chrome is running, get the URL from Safari.
 2. If Chrome is running, and Safari isn't, get the URL from Chrome.

+Pinned Sites logic works this way:

+1. If Chrome wins as the browser of choice, no Pinned Site logic takes place.
+2. If Safari is the browser being used, then the Pinned Sites are not included in the tab count. *eg.* If you have three Pinned Sites in Safari, invoking the `;1url` abbreviation command will get the url of the first tab that is NOT a Pinned Site.
+3. To include Pinned Sites when counting tabs, use the __a1url - a6url__ and other abbreviations prefixed with "a" (as in "absolute").

+Note: There is currently [an issue](https://github.com/happycollision/te-url-snippets/issues/1) that affects the Pinned Site count when adding or removing Pinned Sites from Safari.
+Your count will not be correct until you close and relaunch Safari.
+Due to the nature of Pinned Sites and their intended use, I do not see this as a major problem for most people.

 ## furl ##